ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 # Adding disk, memory, and CPU
 {: #resources-scaling}

-For new [hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-models), scaling is available through the CLI, API, and Terraform.
+The Shared Compute hosting model supports more fine-grained resource allocations that are not shown in the UI to maintain clarity.
+For more information, see [Hosting models](/docs/databases-for-mongodb?topic=databases-for-mongodb-hosting-models&interface=cli).
 {: note}
+{: ui}

 To scale an [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=cli#hosting-models-iso-compute-cli) host flavor instance, set the relevant `hostflavor` parameter to the Isolated Compute size you're targeting, such as "b3c.4x16.encrypted".
 As this includes CPU and RAM allocation selections, do not separately select CPU and RAM.
 {: important}
 {: cli}

 To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=cli#hosting-models-shared-compute-cli) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the following commands in this documentation.
-The CPU value will scale as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
+The CPU value scales as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
 To scale above 2 CPU, set the CPU and RAM allocations to your target allocation.
 For both, make sure to include the relevant `hostflavor` parameter of "multitenant".
 {: important}
 {: cli}